Akathisia: Diagnosis

 The presence and severity of akathisia can be measured using the Barnes Akathisia Scale, which assesses both objective and subjective criteria.
 Precise assessment of akathisia is problematic, as there are various types making it difficult to differentiate from disorders with similar symptoms.

 The primary distinguishing features of akathisia in comparison with other syndromes are primarily subjective characteristics, such as the feeling of inner restlessness and tension.
 Akathisia can commonly be mistaken for agitation secondary to psychotic symptoms or mood disorder, antipsychotic dysphoria, restless legs syndrome, anxiety, insomnia, drug withdrawal states, tardive dyskinesia, or other neurological and medical conditions.

 The controversial diagnosis of "pseudoakathisia" is sometimes given.

 Treatment

 Acute akathisia induced by medication, often antipsychotics, is treated by reducing or discontinuing the medication.
 Low doses of the antidepressant mirtazapine may be of help.

+Biperiden, an antipsychotic antidote, commonly used to improve acute extrapyramidal side effects related to antipsychotic drug therapy, is also used to treat akathisia.

 Benzodiazepines, such as lorazepam; beta blockers such as propranolol; anticholinergics such as benztropine; and serotonin antagonists such as cyproheptadine may also be of help in treating acute akathisia but are much less effective for treating chronic akathisia.
 Vitamin B, and iron supplementation if deficient, may be of help.

 Although they are sometimes used to treat akathisia, benzodiazepines and antidepressants can actually cause akathisia.

 Epidemiology

-As of 2007, published epidemiological data for akathisia was mostly limited to studies before the availability of second-generation antipsychotics.
+Approximately one out of four individuals treated with first-generation antipsychotics develop akathisia.
 Prevalence rates may be lower for modern treatment as second-generation antipsychotics carry a lower risk of akathisia.

-Approximately one out of four individuals treated with first-generation antipsychotics have akathisia.
+In 2015, a French study found an overall prevalence rate of 18.5% in a sample of outpatients with schizophrenia.